 For teens who are social beings, less in-person schooling will be a tough adjustment.
 Work with them to help bridge those missing connections by looking at what they can still be involved in whether virtually or in person.

 7. Keep it real, but keep it positive

 Let’s keep it real and admit that the start of this new school year is not ideal for anyone.
-But if we’ve learned anything in the last six or seven months, it’s how well we can adapt.
-Yes, this academic year will look different, but we will absolutely find some positives in the process, too.
+But if we’ve learned anything in the last two years, it’s how well we can adapt.
+We will absolutely find some positives in the process, too.

-As we all work hard to handle the changes, the new routines and the new rules, make it a priority to keep your family well rested.
-Not only will this help everyone manage stress and adapt to how different the school year looks this year, but you’ll be boosting your family’s overall health and wellness too, which can help ward off illness.
+As we all work hard to handle the changes to our routines, make it a priority to keep your family well rested.
+Not only will this help everyone manage stress, but you’ll be boosting your family’s overall health and wellness too, which can help ward off illness.

 Alanna McGinn is a sleep consultant, mom of three, and the founder of Good Night Sleep Site.